-The 2013 BC Bonds are rated "AAA" by Standard & Poor's Ratings Services, a Division of The McGraw-Hill Companies, Inc. ("S&P") and "Aaa" by Moody's Investors Service, Inc. ("Moody's").
+The 2014 AB Bonds are rated "AAA" by Standard & Poor's Ratings Services, a Division of The McGraw-Hill Companies, Inc. ("S&P") and "Aaa" by Moody's Investors Service, Inc. ("Moody's").

 Additionally, Moody's and S&P rate the Housing Development Fund's unsecured, long-term general obligation debt pledge "Aaa" and "AAA" respectively.
 Fitch Ratings ("Fitch") rates the Housing Development Fund's short-term general obligation debt pledge "F-1+".
 These ratings are not assigned to any particular issue of debt, but rather, represent an overall credit assessment by the respective rating agencies of the Housing Development Fund's general obligation debt pledge.
-The Housing Development Fund does, however, pledge its general obligation to the Bonds (see "Pledge of the General Resolution" under the caption "NATURE OF BONDS AND SOURCES OF PAYMENT").
 The Housing Development Fund makes no representation as to the meanings of such ratings.

-The ratings are not recommendations to buy, sell or hold the 2013 BC Bonds.
+The ratings are not recommendations to buy, sell or hold the 2014 AB Bonds.
 There is no assurance that such ratings will be maintained for any period of time or that such ratings will not be withdrawn or revised downward by Moody's, S&P or Fitch if, in their judgment, circumstances so warrant.
 Therefore, after the date hereof, investors should not assume that such ratings are still in effect.
-The Housing Development Fund has not assumed any responsibility either to notify the owners of any proposed rating change or withdrawal of such ratings subsequent to the date of this Official Statement, except in connection with the reporting of events as provided in the Continuing Disclosure Agreement (see "UNDERTAKING TO PROVIDE ONGOING DISCLOSURE" herein) or to contest any such revision or withdrawal.
-A downward revision or withdrawal of any of such ratings, if taken, could have an adverse effect on the market price or marketability of bonds issued by the Housing Development Fund, including the 2013 BC Bonds.
+The Housing Development Fund has not assumed any responsibility either to notify the owners of any proposed rating change or withdrawal of such ratings subsequent to the date of this Official Statement, except in connection with the reporting of events as provided in the Continuing Disclosure Agreement (see "UNDERTAKING TO PROVIDE CONTINUING DISCLOSURE" herein) or to contest any such revision or withdrawal.
+A downward revision or withdrawal of any of such ratings, if taken, could have an adverse effect on the market price or marketability of bonds issued by the Housing Development Fund, including the 2014 AB Bonds.